 It’s the end of the year.
 For many of us that means a flurry of work and social engagements before taking a week or so to relax and recharge with friends and family.
 Here to help with your sartorial decisions is our final drop of ethical brands for 2018, featuring everything from artisanal luxury evening wear to super-natural organic basics.
 See you in 2019!

-Heading out in the snow this Christmas?
 Vaude is a European family-run outdoor wear brand.
 It sustainably produces clothes and materials for the outdoors, using eco-friendly materials, like recycled fabrics.
-It is also a member of the Fair Wear Foundation and has a Code of Conduct which covers all of the ILO Four Fundamental Freedom principles.
+It is also a member of the Fair Wear Foundation and has a Code of Conduct that covers all of the ILO Four Fundamental Freedom principles.
 Find the range in 2XS-4XL.

 Fully certified by Global Organic Textile Standard (GOTS) organic cotton, the Blue Suit designs denim luxury items to make you shine.
 The brand reduces its impact by manufacturing locally and uses low impact non-toxic dyes in all of its products.